-Yes, they are.
+Yes, indeed.
 Routines help reduce the need to make decisions each day.
-It enables people to know exactly what they need to do and how to do it without having to think too much.
+They enable people to know exactly what they need to do and how to do it without having to think too much.
 In other words, they can save time and effort for planning, decision making and preparation.
-As a result, they might become more efficient at their jobs.
+As a result, people might become more efficient at work or study.